Jones homers twice, drives in 5 as Tigers beat Twins 9-3

 Jones is hitting .420 with four homers and 13 RBIs in his last 14 games, raising his batting average from .173 to .250.

-Christin Stewart also homered for the Tigers, who had lost three straight and 13 of 14 at Comerica Park.
+Christin Stewart also homered for the Tigers.

+“I hope we reminded our fans that we can still be a pretty good baseball team,” he said.

 Nick Ramirez (2-0), Detroit’s second pitcher in a bullpen game, gave up one run and three hits with three walks in three innings.